desihub/desidatamodel/doc/QUICKLOOK/qa-countbins-CAMERA-EXPID.rst

         CCDs 0-9 on that arm, and {EXPID} is the 8-digit exposure ID.
         Together, {ARM}{SPECTROGRAPH} specify a {CAMERA}.
 :Regex: ``qa-countbins-[brz][0-9]-[0-9]{8}\.yaml``
-:File Type:  YAML
+:File Type:  JSON

 Inputs
 ======

-Written by qa_quicklook.py, with Count_Spectral_bins using:
+Written by qa_quicklook.py, with CountSpectralBins using:

 - frame
 - psfboot